 Welcome to Johnby Hall, a family- and dog-friendly place to stay, whether you want to take a week to explore the Lake District or just stop off on the road to or from Scotland.

 Johnby Hall is a unique Tudor manor house built onto a fourteenth-century pele tower.
-It’s also a family home, and Henry and Anna Howard and our young children are delighted to welcome you to share our house and garden, or as guests for Bed & Breakfast, or in our new self-catering Garden Barn.
+It’s also a family home, and Henry and Anna Howard and their children are delighted to welcome you to share their house and garden, as guests for Bed & Breakfast in Kelly Cottage, or in one of the two self-catering apartments.

 Steeped in history, the house was bought by the 10th Duke of Norfolk in 1783 and has been home to the Howard family ever since.
 Situated on the north-east edge of the Lake District National Park, amidst the fields and woods of a traditional upland farming estate in the tranquil heart of rural Cumbria, we’re also just ten or fifteen minutes from the M6.